AviGon/AviGon/README.md

 <p align="center"> Hey!! 👋 I am Avinash Gondela! </p>

-- 💻 Have 2 years of experience at Samsung Electronics where I work on AI and its optimization on AI accelerators by writing optimized algorithms.
+- 💻 Have 2 years of experience at Samsung Electronics where I worked on LLMs and its optimization on AI accelerators by writing optimized algorithms for DSP and NPU.
 - 🔭 I have majored in Electronics and Instrumentation with a minor in Data Science at BITS PILANI, Hyderabad Campus.
 - 🌱 I’m currently learning software development and machine learning and also exploring different fields of Computer Science.